Hassanal Bolkiah: Full title

+Awards and honours

 Academic honours

-The sultan received an honorary doctorate at the Moscow State University for International Relations (MGIMO), 2005.
-He previously held an Honorary Doctor of Law degree from the University of Oxford, England, which was returned on 6 May 2019 following a letter from the University (but not revoked), and an Honorary Doctor of Letters degree from the University of Aberdeen, Scotland, which was revoked on 17 April 2019.
+The sultan received an honorary doctorate at the Moscow State Institute of International Relations (MGIMO), 2005.
+He previously held an Honorary Doctor of Law degree from the University of Oxford, England, which was returned on 6 May 2019 following a letter from the university (but not revoked), and an Honorary Doctor of Letters degree from the University of Aberdeen, Scotland, which was revoked on 17 April 2019.
 He received an Honorary Doctorate from the Chulalongkorn University of Thailand.
 In 2003, he received an Honorary Doctorate Degree in Humanities and Culture from Universitas Gadjah Mada (UGM), Yogyakarta, Indonesia.
 On 27 January 2005, he was awarded an Honorary Doctor of Laws by the National University of Singapore.
-On 14 April 2011, he was conferred the Honorary Doctorate of Law by King's College London.
-The scroll for the honorary doctorate was presented by Lord Duoro, the chairman of the Council of King's College London.
-This honorary doctorate was rescinded in 2019 by the Fellowships and Hororary Degrees Committee at King's College London upon recommendation of the Chairman of King's College Council, The Rt Hon the Lord Geidt, in light of the sultan's willingness to inflict death by stoning and other penalties upon homosexuals in Brunei.
+On 14 April 2011, he was conferred the Honorary Doctorate of Law by King's College London (KCL).
+The scroll for the honorary doctorate was presented by Lord Douro, the chairman of the Council of KCL.
+This honorary doctorate was rescinded on 6 June 2019 by the Fellowships and Hororary Degrees Committee at KCL upon recommendation of the KCL Chairman Christopher Geidt, in light of the Sultan's willingness to inflict death by stoning and other penalties upon homosexuals in Brunei.
 He was awarded with an honorary doctorate in philosophy and humanities on 21 April 2011 from Universitas Indonesia.
 On 23 March 2019, he was conferred the Honorary Doctorate Islamic Leadership from Universiti Teknologi MARA (UiTM), Malaysia.

 Military honours

-The sultan holds an honorary commission in the Royal Air Force of the United Kingdom as an Air Chief Marshal.
-He is also an Honorary Admiral of the Royal Navy and Honorary General of the British Army, a title given to him by Queen Elizabeth II when he took the salute at the passing out parade of the 2001 summer term at Britannia Royal Naval College, Dartmouth, the Royal Navy's officer-training school in the United Kingdom.
-He has an English residence at Binfield Manor in Berkshire.
+In the British Army, he was made an Honorary Major General in 1984.
+Queen Elizabeth II appointed Hassanal Bolkiah as an Air Chief Marshal in the Royal Air Force (RAF) in 1992.
+According to Buckingham Palace, the Queen did not decide whether to give him the honours, as Business Insider was informed.
+In the Royal Navy, he was appointed Honorary Admiral in 2001.

 In April 2008, he was made an honorary member of the Indonesian Satgas Atbara Special Operations Unit.
 He holds the rank of Honorary Colonel Commandant of Pakistan's Special Service Group (SSG), awarded to him during his visit to the Pakistan Army's SSG headquarters at Cherat with effect from 3 Apr 2005.
 He possesses red beret and paratrooper wings of the Black Hawk paratroopers, presented to him by the Indian Army during his state visit to India.
+On 30 January 2009, he was awarded the Order of Lakandula Grand Collar from President Gloria Macapagal Arroyo of Philippines during his state visit to the country.